Free-LLM/free-llm.github.io/architecture.md

 - Dispatch tasks and track progress
 - Retry or reschedule failed tasks
 - Collect and assemble results
+ - Validate results from untrusted agents with cheaper checks; quarantine agents that fail validation

 ### Assumptions
 - Agents may fail silently
 - Results may arrive late or out of order
 - Partial results are normal

+Trust is a performance hint, not a correctness requirement: untrusted agents are still usable under validation.

 The orchestrator treats all agents as ephemeral.